anuksankar/assignment-03-anuksankar/README.md

 - How many bikes are there?

-2. New Query
-  * Paste your SQL query and answer the question in a sentence.
+2. New Query (Paste your SQL query and answer the question in a sentence):

 - How many trips are in the morning vs in the afternoon?

 ### Project Questions
-- Identify the main questions you'll need to answer to make recommendations (list below, add as many questions as you need).
+Identify the main questions you'll need to answer to make recommendations (list below, add as many questions as you need).

 - Question 1: